If you’re not quite a guru yet, you sure will be after checking out what we have to say about paddle boards of all kinds!

 California Board Co Soft Top Solid SUP

-This SUP board comes with everything you need to take it home today, including an instant padded roof rack with straps to load up and out!
+This paddle board comes with everything you need to take it home today, including an instant padded roof rack with straps to load up and out!
 It’s a soft top SUP with heat-laminated layers for ultimate durability and comfort.

-If you like to buy your groceries at wholesale prices, why shouldn’t you buy your SUP board at wholesale prices too?
+If you like to buy your groceries at wholesale prices, why shouldn’t you buy your paddle board at wholesale prices too?
 That’s exactly what you’re doing with the CBC solid board!
 Cutting out the retail costs means more moolah in your pocket and more time on the water!

 Bestway HydroForce iSUP